davidubuntu/carto-p2p/README.md

 ## Using the app

 You can visualize  P2P apartments symbolized with differet colors for each neighbourhood.
 If you click over a bar chart you will be able to filter the data visualization in the map for the neighbourhood selected.
+Clicking in the button will reset the visualization in the map showing all neighbourhoods info again.
 Also the inormation of the widget will be updated while panning the map.

 ## Built With